 The adventure begins!
 Step aboard your classic DC-3 airliner for an exclusive adventure!
 Take off and climb gently to fly at low level above pretty Waikato farmland with views towards the Western Bay of Plenty.

 Land at Rotorua Airport and drive through Rotorua, renowned for its significant Maori culture and geothermal activity.
-Visit Skyline Gondola for a spectacular ride to the top of Mt Ngongotaha, 487 metres above sea level.
-Enjoy panoramic views of Lake Rotorua and the city then choose whether to ride the Gondola down the hill again or try a thrilling luge ride instead!
-Visit Rainbow Springs afterwards for an opportunity to view New Zealand’s iconic, nocturnal and flightless kiwi bird then drive along the Rotorua Lakefront to your hotel to check in and relax with a few hours of leisure time.
+Visit Skyline Gondola for a spectacular ride to the top of Mt Ngongotaha with panoramic views of Lake Rotorua.
+Try a thrilling luge ride if you wish!
+Ride the Gondola down the hill again afterwards and visit nearby Rainbow Springs.
+See New Zealand’s iconic nocturnal, flightless kiwi bird then drive along the Rotorua Lakefront to your hotel.
+Check-in and relax with a few hours of leisure time.

-Visit nearby ‘Te Puia’ for an evening of Maori cultural activities and much more!
+Visit nearby ‘Te Puia’ later for an evening of Maori cultural activities and much more!
 There will be a traditional welcome, an exclusive cultural performance and a customary feast to enjoy.
-Take a magical night journey through Te Puia's geothermal valley later and see the mighty Pohutu Geyser under lights while your tour guide entertains you with stories of traditional Māori mythology.
+Take a magical night journey through Te Puia's geothermal valley after dinner and see the mighty Pohutu Geyser under lights while your tour guide entertains you with stories of traditional Māori mythology.

 Land on the grass at Omaka Airfield (Blenheim) beside the splendid Omaka Aviation Heritage Museum.
 Visit and explore the museum’s two main exhibitions.
 ‘Knights of the Sky’ displays Sir Peter Jackson’s collection of WW1 aircraft in theatrical sets.
 ‘Dangerous Skies’ features original and replica WW2 warbirds.

 A short coach drive away is the pretty town of Havelock.
-Join a cruise boat at Havelock for a pleasant afternoon exploring picturesque Pelorus Sound.
+Join a motor launch there for a pleasant afternoon exploring picturesque Pelorus Sound.
 Visit a mussel farm and enjoy a chance to try mussels with Marlborough wine!
 Return to Blenheim by coach this afternoon.

-Take off from Blenheim, turn south and fly at low level towards Kaikoura.
-Near Kaikoura there may be a chance to look for whales as you fly on towards Pegasus Bay and the Canterbury region.
+Take off from Blenheim today aboard your DC-3, turn south and fly at low level above the extensive vineyards of Marlborough to pass the White Bluffs and Lake Grassmere.
+As you near Kaikoura there may be a chance to look for whales and observe the significant coastal uplift caused by the momentous earthquake of mid-November 2016.
+Fly ever further south across Pegasus Bay and the Canterbury region.